alok1436/ebook_backend/README.md

-## About Laravel wallet
+## About Laravel Minicommerce

-Laravel wallet is refers to wallet balance to increase and decrease amount based on some purcashing.
+Laravel minicommerce is refers to sell & buy the products using users wallet and the amount will increase and decrease based on some purcashing.

-## Install & setup
+### Install & setup

-composer update
+composer install

 ## .env file setup